-The Department also reviews applications and issues operator certification exemptions for towns and other entities that have full-retention non-discharging lagoon wastewater treatment facilities that may not require qualified operators due to very limited maintenance and operational needs.
+NDEQ also reviews applications and issues operator certification exemptions for towns and other entities that have full-retention non-discharging lagoon wastewater treatment facilities that may not require qualified operators due to very limited maintenance and operational needs.
 The exemption is for a fixed four-year period and the period under current review will end at the end of 2016.
-The Department contacted a total of 252 facilities potentially eligible for the exemption and, of these, issued four-year operator exemptions to 214 facilities.
+NDEQ has contacted a total of 252 facilities potentially eligible for the exemption and, of these, issued four-year operator exemptions to 216 facilities.

-In FY14, the Department provided 11 Discharge Monitoring Report training sessions, and seven operator certification examination sessions.
-Testing of municipal and industrial wastewater treatment facility operators will continue in FY15.
+In FY15, NDEQ provided 10 Discharge Monitoring Report training sessions and eight operator certification examination sessions.
+Testing of municipal and industrial wastewater treatment facility operators will continue in FY16.